fpgaprince/rtd/docs/source/advance.rst

 is faster.
 This means to recreate the logic function algorithmically, mathematically, systematically.

-cell replication and register replication serves the purpose of improving timing
+Cell replication and register replication serves the purpose of improving timing, by making it easier to place logic across the fabric.

-Retiming moves reigsters across combinational logic levels
+Retiming moves reigsters across combinational logic levels.
+Registers can be pulled into or out of DSPs.

-    registers can be pulled into or out of DSPs. like wise, registers can be pulled into or out of BRAMs
+Like wise, registers can be pulled into or out of BRAMs